Skip to content

 • Shiraz

 • Shiraz is the same grape varietal as Syrah but was renamed when grown in Australia.
 Like Syrah, it has plenty of dark fruit and dark chocolate characteristics but is generally fruitier and oakier.
 In some cases, Shiraz can have more jammy or cooked fruit characteristics.
-Because of its fruit-forward, oak-barrel characteristics, lovers of Napa Valley Cabernet will probably also enjoy Australian Shiraz.
+Because of its fruit-forward, oak-barrel characteristics, lovers of Napa Valley Cabernet will probably also enjoy the top-quality red wine flavors Australian Shiraz has to offer.

 • Malbec